Internet rap: 2020s

 During the early 2020s, many internet rap microgenres emerged or would primarily develop such as sigilkore, digicore, rage, jerk, krushclub, pluggnb, ambient plugg, terror plugg and hexd, with Rolling Stone describing the 2020s underground rap scene as "extremely online".
 Additionally, influential collectives during this period include Novagang and Surf Gang.
 Online platforms such as Discord and online games like Roblox have been noted as influential.

+According to music journalist Kieran Press-Reynolds, writing for Pitchfork, American rapper Nettspend "bleached his hair, and promptly became exalted on subreddits and Discord servers as the Bieber, or the Cobain, of fried internet rap".

-Notable influential scenes and artists began to gain wider popularity during this period which included Luci4, islurwhenitalk, subiibabii, Odetari, 6arelyhuman, kets4eki, cade clair and asteria in the sigilkore and krushclub scene, Summrs, Tana, Kankan, Iayze and Autumn! in the plugg and pluggnb scene; Yeat, Osamason,Yung Fazo, Prettifun and Che in the rage scene; as well as Xaviersobased, Nettspend and Yhapojj in the jerk scene.
+Notable influential scenes and artists began to gain wider popularity during this period which included Luci4, Islurwhenitalk, Odetari, 6arelyhuman, Kets4eki, Cade Clair and Asteria in the sigilkore and krushclub scene; Summrs, Tana, Kankan, Iayze and Autumn! in the plugg and pluggnb scene; Yeat, Osamason, Yung Fazo, Prettifun and Che in the rage scene; as well as Xaviersobased, Nettspend and Yhapojj in the jerk scene.
 Although these artists initially emerged from these scenes, some later embarked onto other musical styles and movements.

-Other influential artists include Yabujin, 2hollis, Sematary, and Rich Amiri.
-Subsequently, the online underground rap sound expanded to multiple international and regional scenes around the world, particularly in the United Kingdom as spearheaded by artists such as Lancey Foux, Fimiguerrero, Fakemink, Len and YT.
+Influential acts include Lithuanian rapper Yabujin and Internet rap collective Reptilian Club Boyz.
+Other notable artists include 2hollis, Sematary and Rich Amiri.
+Subsequently, the online underground rap sound expanded to multiple international and regional scenes around the world, particularly in the United Kingdom as spearheaded by artists such as Lancey Foux, Fimiguerrero, Fakemink, Len, and YT.
 In China, artists Bloodz Boi, Billionhappy and Jackzebra emerged.
 While in Argentina, the scene was spearheaded by the SwaggerBoyz collective led by AgusFortnite2008 and Stiffy.